orenbenkiki/Snarl.jl/docs/src/setup.md

     with_distributed_lock(name_of_resource) do is_first
         if is_first
-            ... actually create the resource, which may take a long time ... end
+            ... actually create the resource, which may take a long time ... else
-        ... exclusive access to the resource ... end end
+            ... resource was created by someone else; we have exclusive access to it here ... end
+    end
+end
 ... resource is now guaranteed to have been created ...